|Undergrad Catalog StKate.edu|

 The St. Kate's fashion merchandising major prepares you for a career in the fashion and apparel industry as it relates to fashion merchandising.
 In addition to taking major-related courses, you will complete a business administration minor.
 You will be prepared for careers in both the wholesale and retail aspects of fashion including merchandise coordinator, manufacturer's representative, product developer, business analyst buyer, product sourcer, visual merchandiser, stylist, personal shopper and retail manager.
-You can take advantage of the opportunity to study for a year at the Fashion Institute of Technology in New York City or the London College of Fashion.
+You can take advantage of the opportunity to study for a year at the Fashion Institute of Technology in New York City or at the London College of Fashion.

-You may want to participate in 18-21 day off-campus study courses in either Boston/New York City or Paris/Milan/London.
+You may want to participate in 18-21 day off-campus study courses in either Boston/New York City or London/Paris/Florence.
 On these trips, you will experience first-hand discussion with fashion designers, trend and color forecasters, costume designers for Broadway or the London Theater, fashion magazine editors, buyers, textile wholesalers and manufacturers.
 You also will attend fashion exhibitions and view collections at major museums.

-As an entering first year student you will be eligible for one of two scholarships in the amount of $1,000 per year for four years.
+As an entering first-year student you will be eligible for one of two scholarships in the amount of $1,000 per year for four years.
 To compete for this scholarship, you must:

 - Maintain at least a 3.0 grade point average

 - Apply and be accepted to St. Kate's by February 15

 FASH 2050 Textiles with Lab

 FASH 3100 History of Costume

 FASH 4100 History of Fashion

 MRCH 3400 Visual Merchandising and Trend Analysis